jjrom/resto/docs/COLLECTIONS_CATALOGS_ITEMS.md

         # Use _force flag to force links update
         curl -X PUT -d@examples/catalogs/dummyCatalog_update.json "http://admin:admin@localhost:5252/catalogs/projects/dummyCatalog?_force=1"

+### Update the "pinned" flag of a catalog
+When a catalog is flagged as "pinned" (i.e. its first level pinned property is set to true), then it also appears at the root level of the STAC endpoint.
+Only admin can set/unset the "pinned" flag

+        curl -X PUT -d@examples/catalogs/externalCatalog_update.json "http://admin:admin@localhost:5252/catalogs/projects/cdse-stac"

 ### Update a catalog changing everything except links

         # If the links property is not set, then existing links will not be affected